mashurul138/CSES-Practice/Greedy/Thinking Process.md

 Concert Ticket:

 1. First idea was finding upper bound
 2. used multiset to erase used values in nlongn time

+Restaurant Customers
+1. event sorting
+2. push +1 when arriving , push -1 when leaving
+3. sort them
+4. find max